Skip to main content

 What to Look for in Event Planning Software

-• Timeline and task management — Automated checklists and milestone tracking so nothing falls through the cracks.
+• Timeline and task management -- Automated checklists and milestone tracking so nothing falls through the cracks

-• Vendor management — A central place to track contracts, contacts, and payments to vendors.
+• Vendor management -- A central place to track contracts, contacts, and payments to vendors

-• Team collaboration — Multiple seats or shared access so your small team can coordinate without forwarding email chains.
+• Team collaboration -- Multiple seats or shared access so your small team can coordinate without forwarding email chains

-• Concept and creative tools — Help generating event themes, decor ideas, and programming — not just logistics.
+• Concept and creative tools -- Help generating event themes, decor ideas, and programming, not just logistics

 Top Event Planning Software for Small Businesses

-1. Dream Event — Best for AI-Generated Event Concepts
+1. Dream Event -- Best for AI-Generated Event Concepts

 Dream Event takes a fundamentally different approach to event planning.
-Instead of starting with a blank spreadsheet, you describe your event — the occasion, guest count, vibe, and budget — and Dream Event's AI generates a complete event concept in minutes.
+Instead of starting with a blank spreadsheet, you describe your event -- the occasion, guest count, vibe, and budget -- and Dream Event's AI generates a complete event concept in minutes.

 That concept includes a theme, narrative arc, programming, food and beverage direction, visual design, and venue and vendor recommendations.
 From there, you refine any detail using the AI Event Designer, a chat interface where you can ask for alternatives, adjust the budget, swap out menu items, or rethink the color palette.
-Once the concept is locked, the built-in operations suite handles budget tracking, vendor management, staffing, timelines, and guest logistics — all in one place.

 Pricing:

-• Pro: $49/month ($33.25/month on annual billing) — 25 concepts/month, 3 seats, client presentation mode, custom branding
+Pro $49/mo $33.25/mo 25 3 seats, client presentation mode, custom branding

 All paid plans include a 14-day free trial.